MiCurry/SMARTS2/README.md

 The smarts.py program works in a similar manner as the git command line program.
 It has subcommands.
-For instance, git has `git remote`, `git remote list` and `git add`, `git commit`, etc. smarts.py works in a similar manner, but has subcommands `smarts.py list` and `smarts.py run`.
+For instance, git has `git remote`, `git remote list` and `git add`, `git commit`, etc. smarts.py works in a similar manner.
+Subcommands for smarts are: `smarts.py list` and `smarts.py run`.
 Each subcommand contains its own help message, which can be retrieved by typing `smarts.py subcommand --help`.
 To bring up the help message above, type `smarts.py -h`.